nidhimaurya19/Amazon-Clone/README.md

 # Amazon-Clone
-A basic Amazon clone built using HTML and CSS.
+A basic Amazon clone built using HTML CSS  and JavaScript.